alrey-91/workoutbuilder/README.md

 * ~~Implement DAOs for current POJOs~~
 * Try and get all possible exercises from external API
 * ~~Log out endpoint?~~
+* Add authentication, logging
+* Reimplement postgres

 **Endpoints: (Spring Boot)**
-Homework 5 uses in-memory H2 database, so it resets every run.
+Uses in-memory H2 database, so it resets every run.
 Use /signup, /exercises endpoints to add new user and exercises data into db.
 View database with /h2-console
+Completed full unit and integration testing with jacoco.
+Achieved 90.4% coverage.

 /Login:

 * Method: POST